 The in Automotive Technology (AAS) degree prepares students for entry-level employment in the automotive industry.
-The Automotive Technology program is in the recertification process by the National Automotive Technicians Education Foundation (NATEF), which follows the industry-wide standards and curriculum.
-Upon completion students will be able to analyze engine diagnostic problems, demonstrate and apply skills learned to perform computerized wheel alignments and other steering and suspension repairs, utilize additional electrical training to explain more complex electrical circuits and select and demonstrate the ability to locate service repair information by different types of media.
-Students are encouraged to complete the requirements of the Automotive Technician one-year certificate before beginning the second year of coursework.
+The Automotive Technology program follows automotive industry-wide standards and curriculum.
+Upon completion of this program students will be able to analyze engine diagnostic problems, demonstrate and apply skills learned to perform computerized wheel alignments and other steering and suspension repairs, utilize additional electrical training to explain more complex electrical circuits and select and demonstrate the ability to locate service repair information by different types of media.
+Students are encouraged to complete the requirements of the Automotive Technician Certificate of Applied Science before beginning the second year of coursework.